TLabAltoh/Unity-SDF-UI-Toolkit/README.md

 ## Create SDF Texture
 Select Create ---> SDF Polygon to add a Scriptable Object to the asset.
 For detailed instructions, please refer to [this video](https://youtu.be/poQhoVtyI5Y)

+## Fxaa Support
+When creating a Custom Shape, Fxaa is used to reduce aliasing at the boundaries.

 ## Lisence
 This repository is MIT licensed.